Codecademy/ugc/README.md

 ## Why write articles?

-- Establish yourself online.
+- Establish yourself online presence as a developer.
 - The best way to understand a concept is to explain it to someone else.
-- Pay it forward.
-Share your learnings with the community so other don't make the same pitfalls.
+- Pay it forward: Share your learnings with the community as you level up.

 ## What stage of development are we in right now?

 This is currently the Beta version of UGC articles.
+Let us know what you think!

 ## How do I contribute?
 [To Be Updated]

 There are many ways to contribute to UGC:

-- Submit a Pull Request to edit an existing entry.
+- Submit a Pull Request to edit an existing article.
-- Submit a Pull Request to create a new entry.
+- Submit a Pull Request to create a new article of your choice.
-- Submit a typo/bug in [GitHub Issues](https://github.com/Codecademy/docs/issues).
+- Take a look in [GitHub Issues](https://github.com/Codecademy/docs/issues) to get inspirations for your article.
-- Give product feedback in the [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSeqwAiV8C2EjXciqTvPFI-ABxkh9iyy7HL-hnr69GrRW99MiA/viewform).
 - Join the [#CodecademyUGC](https://twitter.com/search?q=%23CodecademyUGC&src=typed_query&f=live) discussion on Twitter.

 Whether you are a code newbie or a seasoned hacker, there's something for you!

-Please read through the [Contribution Guide](https://github.com/Codecademy/docs/blob/main/.github/CONTRIBUTING.md) ✨.
+Please read through the [Contribution Guide](https://github.com/ugc/docs/blob/main/.github/CONTRIBUTING.md) ✨.
 There you'll find a write-up of our content standards and style guide, as well as templates for creating your entries.

 ## Additional Notes